 Renowned for his posters, numerous international exhibitions, François Caspar has also made notable contributions to the design industry through his innovative social initiatives, the facilitation of cultural exchanges and the organization of various events.

 François Caspar was born in 1967 to parents who were both artists and teachers.
-He has lived in various locations including France (Paris, Alsace, and the Center region), Algeria, Canada, Poland, and currently lives in Czechia.
-These multicultural experiences have significantly influenced him, as well as his travels to 35 countries* in Africa, America, Asia, and Europe.
+He has lived in various locations including France (Paris, Alsace, and the Center region), Algeria, Canada, Poland, and Czechia.
+These multicultural experiences have significantly influenced him, as well as his travels to 36 countries* in Africa, America, China, and Europe.

 François Caspar holds a master’s degree in communication design with a focus on the art market.
 In 1989, he established with a colleague his first business in Orléans, France—a design and communication agency named Zinzoline.
 The agency brought a fresh taste of visual culture to the people, introducing innovative designs and creative communication strategies.
 His early work as a designer included commissions on the theme of human rights or music festivals, and visual communication for French public and private companies.
-After two years of success, he moved to Paris, where he worked for 28 years as self employed designer, followed by 2 years in Warsaw.
-Now based in Prague, he dedicates his time to art and photography.
+After two years of success, he moved to Paris, where he worked for 28 years as self employed designer, followed by 2 years in Warsaw and a year in Prague.
+He is now based in Sologne, where centuries-old oaks anchor his spirit, while his work draws him through a network of four European poles: the artistic pulse of Paris, the avant-garde energy of Berlin, the cosmopolitan rhythm of Brussels, and the dynamism of Warsaw.

 During his student years at Art and design school, François Caspar was notably influenced by French graphic artists such as Cassandre for image construction and Raymond Savignac for humor.
 In Germany and Austria, he found inspiration in John Heartfield and Raoul Hausmann for their pioneering work in photomontage.
 He also drew inspiration from Polish artists like Henryk Tomaszewski for his poetic approach and Roman Cieslewicz for his direct engagement with current affairs.
 Additionally, the Japanese artist Shigeo Fukuda influenced him with his pursuit of simplicity.

 Over the course of 30+ years, François Caspar’s posters have received numerous awards and have been featured in over 250 international exhibitions across 40 countries.
-They have become additions to public and private collections, including institutions like the Bibliothèque nationale de France François-Mitterrand and the Musée des Arts décoratifs in Paris.
-His work has been published in renowned magazines and books worldwide, such as Art and Design (China), Domus (Italy), Étapes and Signes (France), Experimenta (Spain/Latin America), Idea (Japan), and New Masters of Poster Design (USA).
+They have become additions to public and private collections, including institutions like Le Signe in Chaumont or the Bibliothèque nationale de France François-Mitterrand and the Musée des Arts décoratifs in Paris.
+His work has been published in renowned magazines and books worldwide, such as Art and Design (China), Domus (Italy), Étapes and Signes (France), Experimenta (Spain and Latin America), Idea (Japan), and New Masters of Poster Design (USA).

 François Caspar is a pioneering figure and a leader in design best practices in France.
 In 2000, he served as the vice-president of the French graphic designers trade union (Syndicat national des graphistes), and in 2003, he co-founded the Alliance France Design-AFD, where he has held the position of president for many years.
 This Alliance, which merged five major designers associations, has now become the largest multi-disciplinary professional organization of designers in France.
 François Caspar has been actively involved in overseeing design fees, intellectual property (IP), and European matters.
 He is the author of the manifesto Dites non aux idées gratuites (Say no to free ideas) in 2007, which was adopted by the Alliance graphique internationale-AGI under the title Pour une culture visuelle en France (For a Visual Culture in France) in 2008.
 He has also mentored design students for their professional careers, conducted conferences and seminars on the rights and responsibilities of professional designers in France.
 Furthermore, in 2013, he led the development of the first Code of Ethics for Professional Designers in France, which was recognized by the international design associations International Council of Design and World Design Organization.